sbabic/swupdate/README.md

     git format-patch -s <revision range>

-Please use 'git send- email' to send the generated patches to the ML to bypass changes from your mailer.
+Please use 'git send-email' to send the generated patches to the ML to bypass changes from your mailer.